 Anyone who has symptoms of COVID-19 (a fever, a new continuous cough or a loss of smell and/or taste) should request an NHS test online or call 199.

 Remember: Coronavirus levels in London are very high and the chance of employees being exposed and infected are higher than ever.
-During lockdown your staff should work from home unless they are key workers, or it is unreasonable for them to do their job without leaving the house.

 Our staff cannot work from home.
 How can they to travel to work safely?

 TfL continue to provide a good service on the network.